Clássico dos Clássicos

-Clássico dos Clássicos (the Derby of Derbies) is a derby between two crosstown football teams in the Brazilian city of Recife: Clube Náutico Capibaribe and Sport Club do Recife.
-It is the third oldest derby in Brazilian football (1909), just after Clássico dos Milhões and Grenal.
+Clássico dos Clássicos (the Derby of Derbies) is a football derby between two crosstown football teams in the Brazilian city of Recife: Clube Náutico Capibaribe and Sport Club do Recife.
+It is the third oldest derby in Brazilian football, only after the Clássico Vovô and Grenal.

 Background

-Sport was created in 1905 by a falling out between Náutico members, renegade members leaving Náutico to create the new club.
-The series of matches began in 1909.
-A newspaper item in 1945 led to the current name for the derby.
+The history of the two clubs has been linked since their origins, since Sport was founded by Guilherme de Aquino after Náutico directors refused his offer to introduce a football department to the club, which was originally founded as a rowing club.
+Náutico's football team first match was against Sport, in which Timbu won 3–1.

+The fixture received its current name of "Clássico dos Clássicos" in an advertisement in "Jornal Pequeno" on August 18, 1945.

 The rivalry between the two clubs is intense and is reflected in part by the opposing teams' colors: the principal colors of Clube Náutico Capibaribe are red and white; those of Sport Club do Recife are red and black.
 The competitiveness has sometimes given rise to conflicts between the supporters of the teams, especially among organized members of the teams' fan clubs.
 Security has been a significant concern for the local authorities, involving large numbers of police and firefighters.

 Statistics

-Náutico has scored 644 and Sport has scored 704 goals.
+Náutico has scored 653 goals and Sport Recife has scored 716.